g-etorri/articles/jncie-self-study/bgp-and-policies/9-ibgp-peering-configuration.md

 [admin@CE5-3] >
 ```
-Ok, we have full connectivity with everyone!!!
-Our network is ready to sell IP services.
+We have full connectivity!
+Our core is routing efficiently, and our network is fully primed to deliver IP services.

-I see you on the next chapter, when we'll configure the MPLS/SR-MPLS in our network!
+See you in the next chapter, where we will dive into the underlying MPLS/SR-MPLS configurations that made this transit possible!